 Health and illness will be considered from an interdisciplinary perspective, including biomedical, cultural, psychosocial and environmental.

 Precludes additional credit for HLTH 1000.
-Lecture three hours a week.

 HLTH 1002 [0.5 credit] Health Science Communication

 Introduction to using library, database and/or bioinformatics resources to develop informed verbal, nonverbal and written communication within the context of healthcare, public health and health research.
 Concepts in ethical scholarship, proper use of sources and plagiarism will be introduced.